code-hike/v1/apps/talk/script.md

 ---

-So this is my approach for the next version of Code Hike:
+This is my approach for the next version of Code Hike:

 The idea is to add special annotations to some markdown elements, so then we can compile them into the structure we need.